fegennari/3DWorld/README.md

 This is intended to be a cross-platform project.
 Microsoft Visual Studio 2015 project files are included.
 The project should build under gcc on linux with some work, but it's been a while since I tried this.
+I have an old makefile that is out of date, but may not take too much work to fixup and make it usable.

 Be warned, this is a large repository, currently 770MB.
 I've included source code, config files, textures, sounds, small models, lighting files, scene data, heightmaps, and project files.